projectsveltos/sveltos/docs/getting_started/sveltosctl/snapshot.md

     - Gianluca Mardente
 ---

-## Introduction to Snapshot
+## What is a Snapshot?

-Snapshot is a Configuration Snapshot and Rollback tool for Sveltos.
-Specifically, the tool allows an administrator to perform the below tasks:
+Snapshot is a **Configuration Snapshot** and **Rollback** tool for Sveltos.
+Specifically, the tool allows an administrator to perform the tasks like:

 - Live snapshots of the running Sveltos configuration;
 - Recurring snapshots;